sergiomgpinto/MemeFact/README.md

 - Quantified LLM overconfidence in meme evaluation using GPT-4o, revealing a significant gap between its self-reported confidence and lower true confidence derived from token probabilities
 - Uncovered a potential systematic bias in LLM evaluation, observing that Gemini 1.5 Pro and Claude-3.5-Sonnet reported higher confidence when assessing memes debunking pro-Republican claims
 - Suggested that AI models exhibit stronger agreement with each other than humans do when evaluating memes
-- Concluded that evidence for LLMs acting as reliable proxies for human judgment in meme evaluation is inconclusive, with results indicating weak alignment with human ratings and a systematic tendency to rate memes more positively than human evaluators
+- Determined that evidence for LLMs acting as reliable proxies for human judgment in meme evaluation is inconclusive, with results indicating weak alignment with human ratings and a systematic tendency to rate memes more positively than human evaluators

 ### Social & Demographic Factors
 - Found evidence for echo chamber reinforcement mechanisms, where higher engagement intentions correlated with both increased confidence and increased belief in misinformation